mattgarmon/File-Server-API/golang_fileserver_api/README.txt

 Some requirements I think are missing from this API design are as follows:

-1) To have a proper file system API, the client should also be able to upload files (PUT), but this depends on the intended usage.
+1) To have a proper file system API, the client should also be able to upload files (POST), but this depends on the intended usage.
 2) Allow the file system work with files regardless of the filename (Not just numbers)